What is Mental Health and Mental Wellbeing?

 What are the risks and what can you do?

 It is important to be aware of your mental health state.
 Poor mental health and associated disorders can impact your life in many ways – they can affect your social life, your work, your relationships, your overall quality of life.
 But it can be a vicious cycle, as those factors can also be the cause of poor mental health.
 This is why it is important to be aware of triggers that might affect your mental health state and put strategies in place that can help.

 If you are concerned about your mental health, one way that might help is to work on improving your mental wellbeing.
 To do that, you could consider the following questions:

-- Do you exercise at all?
+- Do you exercise at all? – Exercise releases chemicals in your brain that can improve your mood.
 Even a short walk every day can make a difference.

 Adjusting these areas may have a positive impact on your mental wellbeing.
 Though please don’t be alarmed if it doesn’t have the effect you want – every person is unique, and what helps one person might not help another.
 It can also take time, so be patient.
 People often get to a point where focusing on improving their mental wellbeing using methods such as those above isn’t enough, and they find it more beneficial to their mental health to use other methods such as medication or therapy/counselling.

 But the good news is that there is much more acceptance and understanding around mental health now, and it is easier to access different treatments and advice.
 Remember, it’s important to find what works for you.

 Mental Health Foundation: Your Mental Health – a great collection of different types of content designed to provide information about mental health and how to look after it.